Professor David McCamant, Principal Investigator

 Professor McCamant received his BA from Wesleyan University in Connecticut and then his PhD from UC Berkeley in 2004, working with Professor Richard Mathies to develop femtosecond stimulated Raman spectroscopy as a new method to collect high-resolution vibrational spectra of ultrafast photochemical events.
 From 2004-06, he worked with Prof. Michael Wasielewski as a postdoc at Northwestern University, studying photoinduced charge-transfer compounds.
 He started as an Assistant Professor at the University of Rochester in 2006 and was promoted to Associate Professor in 2012.
 Dave is interested in light-matter interactions and how those interactions allow us to understand how things at the molecular scale move around and exchange energy.

-Michael Mark, Graduate Student
+Steven Diaz, Graduate Student

 Zak Piontkowski, Graduate Student